-Not a great female chef.
-A great chef, period.
+Not just a great female chef.
+A great chef with three Michelin stars.

 Though her status as "the first" placed her gender at the forefront with the Michelin Guide -- which started doling out stars to restaurants nearly a century ago -- the award felt different to Crenn.
 Michelin is less a competition, she explains, and more a guide that lets you know what to expect based on the rating.

 "The guide doesn't necessarily mean that a three-star is better than a one-star.
-It's just about how the restaurant is set up," Crenn says.
+It's just about how the restaurant is set up," Crenn says, and with Atelier Crenn's rise from two to three stars, it appears that the Michelin Guide has finally recognized the restaurant's set-up as deserving of three stars.

-At Atelier Crenn, that means a fully developed wine program, expert hospitality and an elegant, thoughtfully designed interior in addition to the polished, modernist French cuisine.
+Diners at Atelier Crenn will be presented with a fully developed wine program and expert hospitality in an elegant, thoughtfully designed interior.
+This is all in addition to the polished, modernist French cuisine offered in a multi-course tasting meal.
 An experience, not just a meal.

 "The Michelin Guide, for me, it's my history," she says.